ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 Instead of queuing up a batch job to run on the compute nodes, you can request that the job scheduler allocate you to a compute node **now** and log you onto it.
 These are called **interactive batch jobs**.
 Projects that have dedicated interactive nodes, do not need to go through the scheduler; members of these projects just log in directly to their nodes.

-To launch an interactive batch job using the job scheduler with the default values for the job resources (nodes, cores, memory, and so on), run the following command, replacing **ALL_ACCT**, with the name of your allocation account:
+To launch an interactive batch job using the job scheduler with the default values for the job resources (nodes, cores, memory, and so on), run the following command, replacing **ALL_ACCT** with the name of your allocation account:

 .. code-block::